software-students-spring2025/3-python-package-push-then-pull/README.md

 pipenv run python demo.py
 ```

-## Developer Setup

-If you're looking to set up the project locally, follow these steps:

-1.
-2.
-3.
-4.

 ## Usage

 You can easily import PopMessage into your Python project and start using the functions right away.
 Here's how you can use the package: